 Although CMCS teachers don’t assign grades, they closely observe in great detail each student’s progress and readiness to advance to new lessons.
 We hold family conferences two times a year so parents may see their child’s work, hear the teacher’s assessment and even their child’s self-assessment.
 An optional third conference in the winter may be requested by a teacher or family.

 CMCS is a public school, a proud member of the Georgetown County School District.
+You can access report cards for all public schools in South Carolina on the SC Department of Education website.
 Public Montessori schools are mandated to administer some of the same standardized tests as other public schools.
 CMCS administers the following tests:

 SC Ready is a statewide assessment administered to all students in grades three through eight.
 It includes summative assessments in English language arts and mathematics.
 SC READY tests are not timed and the tests are administered online (computer-based) or with paper and pencil.
 Items on SC READY are aligned with the SC College- and Career-Ready Standards.

-PASS (South Carolina’s Palmetto Assessment of State Standards) – administered one time per year in spring to 4th – 8th graders
+PASS (South Carolina’s Palmetto Assessment of State Standards) is administered one time per year in spring to 4th – 8th graders.